mlubinsky/mlubinsky.github.com/physics_em/README.md

 https://fr.art1lib.org/book/70856074/7e3b48

-Verification of the Rigidity of the Coulomb Field in MotionWEB OF SCIENCE
+Verification of the Rigidity of the Coulomb Field in Motion
 Authors:  Blinov, S. V.; Bulyzhenkov, I. E.

-Published:Jun 2018 in Russian Physics Journal
+Published:Jun 2018 in Russian Physics Journal  DOI: 10.1007/S11182-018-1403-9
-DOI: 10.1007/S11182-018-1403-9

-Flux Density of the Umov Electromagnetic Energy during Uniform Motion of an Extended ElectronWEB OF SCIENCE
+Flux Density of the Umov Electromagnetic Energy during Uniform Motion of an Extended Electron
 Authors:  Blinov, S., V   Published:Feb 2020 in Bulletin of the Lebedev Physics Institute

 ### Pizzella vs Shabad